Cold-Weather Scaffolding: When Winter Changes the Rules

 • Reduced traction on access points like ladders and stair towers

-Routine snow and ice removal, combined with slip-resistant decking and controlled access protocols, are essential for keeping crews safe.
+Routine snow and ice removal, combined with slip-resistant scaffold boards and controlled access protocols, are essential for keeping crews safe.

 Material Brittleness: When Cold Weakens Equipment